Return to: Student Services

 Once admitted, all applicants other than post baccalaureates, extension applicants, or former students who have been readmitted, must confirm their intent to enroll by submitting a nonrefundable $280 fee.
 This one-time enrollment fee funds a variety of academic support services related to new student orientation, advising, and academic success.
 While the fee cannot be waived, applicants with demonstrated financial need may request a deferral of the $280 fee to their first quarter tuition bill.
 Enrolling students must also provide proof of measles immunization prior to course registration.

 Admission to the University does not imply admission to a major or enrollment in specific courses.
 Many academic programs have selective admission requirements, including elevated grade point average (GPA), prerequisite course work, et cetera.
 The College sections of this catalog provide specific major declaration requirements.

 The Office of Admissions sponsors a variety of campus visit options for prospective students.
 Specific information may be obtained by contacting the Office of Admissions at 360-650-3440 or at admissions.wwu.edu/visit.

 Students with Disabilities

 The University’s policy regarding admission and access prohibits discrimination on the basis of disability.
 Western Washington University is committed to making physical facilities and instructional programs accessible to students with disabilities.
-After admission, students with disabilities are strongly encouraged to contact disAbility Resources for Students at 360-650-3083 or email@example.com to discuss and coordinate services and accommodations in a timely manner.
+After admission, students with disabilities are strongly encouraged to contact Disability Access Center at 360-650-3083 or email@example.com to discuss and coordinate services and accommodations in a timely manner.